TOURS FOR FIRST-TIMERS

 Guided Sightseeing and Walking Tours with NYCVP

-New York City Vacation Packages started arranging informal tours of Ground Zero in January of 2002, and now brings visitors to the National 9/11 Memorial, as well as other downtown icons along Wall Street.
-More upbeat excursions include one to the Statue of Liberty and another to Central Park.
+New York City Vacation Packages started arranging informal tours of ground zero in January 2002 and now brings visitors to the National 9/11 Memorial, as well as other downtown icons along Wall Street.
+More upbeat excursions include one to the Statue of Liberty and another to Central Park movie sites.

 Schedule: Check website for details.